Optimize images on demand

 Can I preserve aspect ratio when resizing?

 Yes.
-Provide only one dimension (Widthx or xHeight) and Image Processor calculates the other dimension automatically to preserve aspect ratio.
+Provide only one dimension (using ims=Widthx or ims=xHeight) and Image Processor calculates the other dimension automatically to preserve aspect ratio.

 Which image formats are supported?

 Image Processor supports JPEG, GIF, PNG, BMP, ICO, WebP, and AVIF.
-WebP and AVIF delivery depends on browser support.
+Input formats can be converted to any supported output format via the ims parameter.
+WebP and AVIF delivery depends on browser support when using automatic format detection.

 How do I convert an image to WebP or AVIF?